 ... of the local dog population through providing a low cost spaying and neutering service.

-... and respect of animals and the environment through extensive education.
+... and respect of animals through extensive education.

 PEP is based in Puerto Escondido, on the pacific coast of Oaxaca, Mexico.
 Puerto Escondido has a population of 50,000 inhabitants, is a beach town and is privileged to have one of the best beach breaks in the world.
 The main income in this town is from tourism, especially surfers that will come here year round.